Let’s go over some construction sales techniques that can grow your construction business.

 What you want to do is make a list and use what we call the Google Maps 100 method (I have an article that I talk about it).
 It’s called 27 Ways to Grow Your Construction Business.

 Essentially, you use the power of Google.
-You search for your perfect type of clients.
+You search for your perfect type of client.
 If you’re a subcontractor, maybe general contractors are your ideal client.
 If you’re a painting contractor, maybe you look for property managers.
 If you’re a GC, maybe you’re looking for developers or architects.

 So, you type that in and you’re going to get a list from Google or from whatever search engine you use.
 Once you get that list, you’re going to start calling and visiting them.